► The content of this page was culled from HERE ◄

 Mr GC kindly permitted me to photograph this Apple IIe (pre-platinum PAL model) with an Australian made extended 80-column video card.
 I don't think I've ever seen one of these before!
 Rather unusually, it plugs into both the auxiliary slot and slot 3 (which line up directly in the PAL IIe).
 The slot 3 connector is a mostly blank wafer with just a single "finger" making electrical contact inside the slot.
 The card has an RCA composite output which yields a better picture on the 240V ColorMonitor IIe/IIc or AppleColor Composite Monitor IIe/IIc than the standard video output jack of the motherboard.

 [I found good photos HERE and an intriguing discussion HERE.
 Note that there is absolutely nothing wrong with the PAL Apple IIe's standard composite video output - e.g. see my Jumpman screenshot (PAL IIe direct to PAL Commodore 1084S monitor).
 Yet surprisingly, the 240V ColorMonitor IIe or IIc cannot decode PAL (4.43MHz) colour burst at all and only produce colour with 50Hz NTSC (3.56MHz).
-The PAL Apple IIe motherboard has a colour toggle switch and with PAL colours disabled (i.e. switch in "mono" setting) video output reverts to a 50Hz NTSC-like signal — just not of the exact type which the 240V ColorMonitor IIe expects.
-According to AUSOM News (March 1987), the colours appear swapped around i.e. blue is red, green is blue, red is green Donkey Kong screenshot {wrong colours}.
+The PAL Apple IIe motherboard has a colour toggle switch and with PAL colours disabled (i.e. switch in "mono" setting) video output reverts to a 50Hz NTSC-like signal just not of the exact type which the 240V ColorMonitor IIe expects.
+According to AUSOM News (March 1987), the colours appear swapped around i.e. blue is red, green is blue, red is green → Donkey Kong screenshot {wrong colours}.
 It seems this monitor only displays correct colour when fed a compliant NTSC/50 signal, which is supplied by this special video card (A661-91097) on the PAL IIe.
 Whether the equivalent ColorMonitor IIe in Europe needs the same workaround I cannot say.
 Those units (if they actually exist) won't be the same as those sold in Australia - besides voltage (likely 220V), and a northern hemisphere-tuned CRT picture tube, the logic board could also differ...
-Evidently though the European ColorMonitor IIc (A2M4043Z) shares the same logic board as the Australian ColorMonitor IIe & IIc (A2M2056X & A2M4043X) Photo: logic board courtesy of Arcade King @ aussiearcade.com forum — this actually makes sense as the native video output of any 220/240V Apple IIc is NTSC 3.56Mhz (50Hz) and pairs perfectly with 240V ColorMonitor IIe/IIc or AppleColor Composite Monitor IIe/IIc → see also Photo: Oscilloscope waveform - colour burst of European Apple IIc courtesy Marco Orlandi ]
+Evidently though the ColorMonitor IIc (A2M4043Z) for Europe (or S.E.
+Asia?) shares the same logic board as the Australian ColorMonitor IIe & IIc (A2M2056X & A2M4043X) → Photo: logic board courtesy of Arcade King @ aussiearcade.com forum this actually makes sense as the native video output of any 220/240V Apple IIc is NTSC 3.56Mhz (50Hz) and pairs perfectly with 240V ColorMonitor IIe/IIc or AppleColor Composite Monitor IIe/IIc → see also Photo: Oscilloscope waveform - colour burst of European Apple IIc courtesy Marco Orlandi ]

 Illustrative pictorial sourced from Australian eBay...